joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 * Writing A Compiler In Go <br>
   by Thorsten Ball

-* Computer Organization and Design RISC-V Edition <br>
-  The Hardware Software Interface <br>
-  by David A. Patterson, John L. Hennessy

-* **Computer Architecture**: A Quantitative Approach, 6th Edition <br>
-  by John L. Hennessy, David A. Patterson

 * C++ System Programming Cookbook Practical recipes for Linux system-level programming using the latest C++ features <br>
   by Onorato Vaticone